dettonville/dettonville.org/content/documentation/ide-support.md

 Drag the following icon into your running Eclipse workspace:
 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2844337" class="drag" title="Drag to your running Eclipse workspace."><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace." /></a>.

-Alternatively, you can obtain the MapStruct Eclipse Plugin from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/dettonville-eclipse-plugin).
+Alternatively, you can obtain the Dettonville Eclipse Plugin from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/dettonville-eclipse-plugin).
 For more information and for installing the latest Snapshot version, visit the [plugins GitHub project](https://github.com/dettonville/dettonville-eclipse).

 ## IntelliJ IDEA